wolverine2k/crunchy/trunk/crunchy/src/tests/test_vlam_editor.rst

 .. _how_to.rst: how_to.rst

-  >>> from src.interface import Element, plugin, config, python_version
+  >>> from src.interface import Element, plugin, config
   >>> plugin.clear()
   >>> plugin['session_random_id'] = 42
   >>> config.clear()